Wilbur Chocolate Store

 45 North Broad St Lititz, PA 17543

-Sidewalk cafés dot the streets, and roadside stands with hand-scrawled signs advertising everything from brown eggs to baked apple dumplings invite you to turn down winding farm lanes.
-These are the towns that produce the foods for which we yearn – from Intercourse’s sensational jams and jellies to Hershey’s famous chocolate bars and the Wilbur Buds of Lititz.
+These are the towns that produce the foods for which we yearn – from Intercourse’s sensational jams and jellies to Downtowns plethora of international cuisine and the Wilbur Buds of Lititz.
 With hands-on experiences, world-famous food brands, and take home specialties for culinary adventures in your own kitchen—these towns are don’t miss foodie destinations.

 Downtown Lancaster is home to more than 90 unique dining locations, the majority of which are independently owned and operated.
 Enjoy restaurants that feature local, farm-raised poultry, organically-produced meats and farm-raised shellfish, and menus that feature innovated fare that emphasizes seasonal items.